DaniDevOfficial/WishChat/README.md

 ## About

-WishChat is a simple Chat app where the user is able to send and recive messages form Single People or even groups.
+WishChat is a simple Chat app where the user is able to send and recive messages form other Users.
 In adition the user can send a image attached to the Messages.

-Do finish later
+You will find a more indepth Documentation at:  https://david-bischof.ch/Projects/Wishchat

 ## Example